-There are a number of areas within the Island that do not currently have access to the public sewer system or have sewer available and choose not to connect.
-These areas are shown on Figure 6.6, Island Areas not Connected to Sewer.
-Home and business owners in these areas with-out sewer available are dependent upon individual, on-site sewage disposal systems (septic tanks).
+Prior to 2014, There are remained a number of areas within neighborhoods and properties on the Island that do did not eurrently have access to the public sewer system or have sewer available and choose not to connect.
+These areas are shown oin Figure 6.6, Island Areas not Connected to Sewer.
+Home and business owners in Development within these areas with out sewer available are has been dependent upon individual, on site septic systems for sewage disposal systems (septic tanks).
 This can be costly for property owners to provide sewage disposal, partly due to the high groundwater table and poor soil conditions in many of these areas.
-It can Septic systems can be problematic due to the high groundwater table on the Island and also lead to environmental and health concerns as many older systems are subject to failure, especially when improperly maintained.
+It can Septic systems can be problematic for certain areas of the Island with high groundwater and/or with low permeability.
+If septic systems are not properly maintained by their owners, they also can lead to environmental and health concerns as many older systems are subject to failure, especially when improperly maintained.

 In 2004 HHPSD embarked upon an effort to provide sewer access and connection throughout its entire service area, aided in part by a Sewer Master Plan that was jointly funded by the Town.
 The Town then adopted a number of sewer policies to help increase sewer availability on the Island.
-The Town has since invested approximately \$3 million to pay for sewer projects in the Stoney, Gum Tree/Squire Pope Rd., Chaplin, Marshland Rd. and Baygall areas.
-As a result of this effort, approximately 6.8% 8% of Hilton Head PSD customers remained unconnected to the sewer system in 201609, as opposed to 20% unconnected at the start of the sewer access effort in 2004.
+The Town subsequently invested approximately \$3 million to pay for the construction of sewer projects in the Stoney, Gum Tree Road, Squire Pope Road, Marshland Road, Chaplin and Baygall areas.
+As a result of this effort, approximately only 6.8% 8% of Hilton Head-HHPSD customers remained unconnected to the sewer system in 201609, as opposed to 20% unconnected at the start of the sewer access effort in 2004.